Read Time: 10 Minutes

 A good Sitecore architecture makes page creation and editing a simple, straightforward process.

-Your Sitecore partner’s job is to determine the best way to configure the CMS so that modules, page templates, and personalization features are easy for your content editors to find and edit as needed.
+Your Sitecore partner’s job is to determine the best way to configure the DXP so that modules, page templates, and personalization features are easy for your content editors to find and edit as needed.

 4. Consider content reusability.